datopian/tech.datopian.com/frontend/README.md

 * **Home Page** When visiting the data portal's home page, I want to see an overview of the portal (e.g. datasets) so that I understand if it's relevant for me.
 * **Search/Browse the Catalog** When looking for dataset, I want to search for specific strings (keywords, topics etc.) so that I can find it quickly, if available.
-* **Dataset Showcase** When considering using a dataset I want to see a description and key information (title etc) and (if possible) data preview so that I understand what it contains and decide if I want to use it.
+* **Dataset Showcase** When exploring a dataset I want to see a description and key information (title etc) and (if possible) data preview and download options so that I understand what it contains and decide if I want to use it or download it.
-* **Organization and User Profiles**
-* **Groups/Topics/Collections**
+* **Organization and User Profiles**: I want to see the data published by a particular team, organization or user so that I can find the data I want or understand what a particular group are doing
+* **Groups/Topics/Collections**: I want to browse datasets by topic so that I can find the data I want or find unexpected results
 * **Custom additional pages**
+* **Permissions**: I want to restrict access to some of the above based on a user's role and memberships so that I can share data with only the appropriate people

 Developer Experience

+* **Theme** (simple): When working on a new site, I want to style it for the project so that it has a distintive look and feel aligned to the client's needs
-* Custom Home Page: When building a data portal home page I want to be able to customize it completely, integrating different widgets so that I have a great landing experience for users
+  * **Customize Home Page**: When building a data portal home page I want to be able to customize it completely, integrating different widgets so that I have a great landing experience for users
-* Theming (simple): **When working on a new site, I want to style it for the project so that it has a distintive look and feel aligned to the client's needs
-* Rich customization (new routes, major page changes)
+* **Rich customization** (new routes, major page changes)
-  * **When working on a data portal, I want to add frontend functionality to existing templates so that I can build upon past work and still extend the project to my own needs.**
+  * When working on a data portal, I want to add frontend functionality to existing templates so that I can build upon past work and still extend the project to my own needs.
   * When building up a new frontend I want to quickly add standard pages and components (and tweak them) so that I have a basic functional site quickly
-* Use common languages and tooling: * **When working on a data portal, I want to build it using Javascript so that I can rely on the latest frontend technologies (frameworks/libraries).**
+* **Use common languages and tooling**: When working on a data portal, I want to build it using Javascript so that I can rely on the latest frontend technologies (frameworks/libraries).
-* Deploy quickly: **When delivering a data portal, I want to quickly and easily deploy changes to my frontend so that I can reduce the feedback loop.**
+* **Deploy quickly**: When delivering a data portal, I want to quickly and easily deploy changes to my frontend so that I can reduce the feedback loop.

 ## CKAN Classic